Timaxrus/sql-data-exploration-and-analytics-project/README.md

 ## 🤝 Summary

-This project is logical continuation of my [Data Warehouse Project](https://github.com/Timaxrus/sql-data-warehouse-project).
-This repository is a comprehensive collection of SQL scripts designed for data exploration, analytics, and reporting.
-It includes queries for database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.
+This project is logical continuation of my [Data Warehouse Project](https://github.com/Timaxrus/sql-data-warehouse-project) where I tried to demonstrate best practices of ETL.
+This repository is a comprehensive collection of SQL scripts designed for data exploration, analytics, and reporting demonstrating my data analytics EDA skills.
+It includes queries for database exploration, measures and metrics, time-based trends, cumulative analytics, and segmentation.
 Tailored for data analysts and BI professionals, these scripts help quickly explore, segment, and analyze relational database data.
 Each script focuses on a specific analytical theme and follows SQL best practices.

 ---